sarfraznawaz2005/indexer/README.md

 ## Misc ##

- - Color of Indexer box on bottom right or query results changes to green if it finds query's `EXPLAIN` result has `key` present eg query actually used a key.
+ - Color of Indexer box on bottom right or query sections inside results changes to green if it finds query's `EXPLAIN` result has `key` present eg query actually used a key.
 This can be changed by creating your own function in your codebase called `indexerOptimizedKeyCustom(array $queries)` instead of default one `indexerOptimizedKey` which is present in file `src/Helpers.php`.
 Similarly, for ajax requests, you should define your own function called `indexerOptimizedKeyCustom(explain_result)`.
 Here is example of each:

  ````php
 // php